 The OHIF Viewer is able to connect to any data source that implements the DICOM Web Standard.
 DICOM Web refers to RESTful DICOM Services -- a recently standardized set of guidelines for exchanging medical images and imaging metadata over the internet.
 Not all archives fully support it yet, but it is gaining wider adoption.

-If you have an existing archive and intend to host the OHIF Viewer at the same domain name as your archive, then connecting the two is as simple as following the steps layed out in our Configuration Essentials Guide.
+If you have an existing archive and intend to host the OHIF Viewer at the same domain name as your archive, then connecting the two is as simple as following the steps laid out in our Configuration Essentials Guide.

 What if I don't have an imaging archive?